SystemsApproach/ops/monitor.rst

    in a Grafana dashboard.

-Second, the runtime control interface described in Chapter 5 provides a means to change various parameters of a running system, but having access to the data needed to know what changes (if any) need to be made is a prerequisite for making informed decisions.
+Second, the runtime control interface described in Chapter 5 provides a means to change various parameters of a running system, but to make informed decisions about what changes (if any) need to be made, it is necessary to have access to the right data.
 To this end, it is ideal to have access to both the "knobs" and the "dials" on an integrated dashboard.
 This can be accomplished by incorporating Grafana frames in the Runtime Control GUI, which, in its simplest form,